Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Experimental Results

 \section{Experimental Results}

 In this section, we present a comprehensive empirical evaluation of \ourapproach.
 We first compare its performance and efficiency against a wide range of existing DLM sampling methods on multiple code generation benchmarks (\S\ref{sec:main_results}).
 Next, we demonstrate the model-agnostic nature of \ourapproach~by applying it to various state-of-the-art DLMs (\S\ref{sec:generalizability}).
-Finally, we conduct a detailed ablation study to dissect the individual contributions of our proposed components (\S\ref{sec:ablation}) and provide the disscussion of Saber (\S\ref{sec:qualitative}).
+Finally, we conduct a detailed ablation study to dissect the individual contributions of our proposed components (\S\ref{sec:ablation}) and provide the discussion of Saber (\S\ref{sec:qualitative}).
+The detailed description of experiment setups can be found in Appendix \ref{app_setup}.